Mandhata001/first_project/README.md

 ## Contributors
 - John Doe
-- Jane Smith
+- Mandhata pathak
-- [Add your name here if you contribute]
+- David Lee

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.